How to Visit Izamal Mexico – Yucatan Yellow town

-Among the most beautiful Pueblos Magicos, Izamal holds a special place in my heart.
+Among the most beautiful Pueblos Mágicos, Izamal holds a special place in my heart.
 Besides its beauty and uniqueness, there is so much culture vibrating in such a small town.
 In this post, I will tell you the things to do in Izamal and the best way to enjoy the beautiful yellow town.

 The name Izmal (in Mayan), means Rocio del cielo (=dew drops from the sky), which was the name of the patron-priest of the original settlement in around 750 B.C., lasting until around the XII century.

-A beautiful and quaint colonial town located 68km from Merida and 254km from Cancun, it is one of the first towns to have been included in the list of Pueblos Magicos (Magic Towns) of Mexico, due to its interesting history and culture, and its peculiar location, surrounded by Mayan archeological sites and cenotes.
+A beautiful and quaint colonial town located 68km from Merida and 254km from Cancun, it is one of the first towns to have been included in the list of Pueblos Magicos (Magic Towns) of Mexico, due to its interesting history and culture and its peculiar location, surrounded by Mayan archeological sites and cenotes.

-Izamal Yellow town history
+Izamal Yellow Town history

-Before digging into the things to do in Izamal let’s talk about Izamal’s history
+Before digging into the things to do in Izamal let’s talk about Izamal’s history.

 Itzamal went through a complicated and controversial history of rising and falling; I won’t linger too long over historical details, except to say that was a very important religious, economic, and political center for the Mayan civilization, testified by the numerous archaeological sites, huge temples and buildings, and a network of sacbe’ (white pathways built during the Mayan civilization).